c0ffeeartc/GenEntitas/README.md

 ### Benefits
   - easy to extend - write Entitas System!
   - multiple input sources during the same run - dlls for reflection, GenEntitasLang files
+  - generated classes can be wrapped in optional namespace

 ### Parts
   - [Tests](./Tests)